 Vanderbilt Hall, 42nd Street and Park Avenue

 Browse vendors selling unusual handmade and one-of-a-kind items inside the terminal.
+Great vendors for kids' gifts include wooden toys from Toytoise, polar fleeces from TUFF Kookooshk and playthings from Cate and Levi.
 Afterward, check out the holiday train show at the New York Transit Museum Gallery Annex.
 For other fun in the station, read our post about things to do in Grand Central.

-This northern Manhattan yoga studio presents their annual event featuring uptown vendors selling clothing, jewelry, artwork, spa products, toys, pottery and more.
+This northern Manhattan yoga studio presents its annual event featuring uptown vendors selling clothing, jewelry, artwork, spa products, toys, pottery and more.

 Bohemian Hall & Beer Garden, 29-19 24th Avenue near 29th Street

 This fair is held in the restaurant's main hall.
 Look for handmade, baked and even vintage goodies.